ovidiuf/playground/jboss/messaging/sending-and-receiving-from-injected-remote-destinations/README.md

-# Sending and Receiving Messages from Remote Destinations
+# Sending and Receiving Messages from Remote Destinations, Destinations are Injected with @Remote

 # Overview

 This is an example of how a JEE component (servlet in this case) can send and receive messages to/from JMS destinations deployed on a remote JMS server, that was exposed locally via a resource adapter.

+The remote destinations are injected with @Remote

 For more details see: